 Write the Scheduler Queue

 First we need to write the Scheduler Queue.
-This is discussed in more detail in the Example section.
 This can be a .NET Assembly or a Web Service, and it can be part of another library.

 All the following methods must be implemented in the Scheduler Queue interface: